 USD has the discretion to approve or deny course waivers based on the content of the course and when or where it was taken.
-The administrative coordinator for your program can provide you with a Request for Substitution/Waiver of Graduation Requirements form.
-The completed form with appropriate signatures from the department chair or program director and the SMSE Associate Dean must be submitted to the One Stop Student Center.
+The administrative coordinator for your program can provide you with a Requirements form.
+The completed form with appropriate signatures from the department chair or program director and the SMSE Associate Dean must be submitted to the Torero Hub team.